Spotted wobbegong

 The spotted wobbegong (Orectolobus maculatus) is a carpet shark in the family Orectolobidae, endemic to Australia.
 It is a large, robust species, typically reaching 150–180 cm in length.
 Coloured green, yellow, or brown, it has distinctive O-shaped spots throughout its body.
 It is nocturnal, resting at day and feeding on fish and invertebrates at night.
 An ovoviviparous species, the spotted wobbegong gives birth in the spring, during which time males can act aggressively towards other males and females.
 It has been known to bite humans, sometimes unprovoked, which can produce severe wounds.
-The species is fished for commercially in Australia, but it is not severely threatened.
+The species is fished commercially in Australia, but it is not severely threatened.
 It is listed as a least-concern species on the IUCN Red List.

 Taxonomy

 The species was described by Pierre Joseph Bonnaterre in 1778.
 He classified it in the genus Squalus, with the full scientific name of Squalus maculatus.
 Bonnaterre redescribed the species in 1788 in Orectolobus, its current genus, making its full scientific name Orectolobus maculatus, with Squalus maculatus now a synonym of it.
 Other synonyms of the species include Squalus barbatus (Gmelin, 1789), Squalus lobatus (Bloch & Schneider, 1801), Squalus appendiculatus (Shaw & Nodder, 1806), and Squalus labiatus (Bleeker, 1857).
 The spotted wobbegong's genus name is based on the Greek words "orektos" and "lobos", and translates roughly to "stretched out lobe".
 Its specific name, maculatus, means "spotted" in Latin, named as such for the spotted pattern of its body.
 Alternate common names in English for the species include carpet shark, common carpet shark, common catshark, tassel shark, and wobbegong.

 The spotted wobbegong has previously been synonymised with Orectolobus parvimaculatus, the dwarf spotted wobbegong, in Western Australia.
 However, the spotted wobbegong has smaller and less dense dorsal fins, which lack the black markings that the dwarf spotted wobbegong's dorsal fins have, differentiating the two fishes.
 Therefore, the two wobbegongs are classified as two separate species.
 The spotted wobbegong has been confused with the Gulf wobbegong (Orectolobus hatei) in New South Wales, but the white marks of the spotted wobbegong, as well as its greater number of dermal lobes, distinguish the two species.
 It is also frequently confused with the ornate wobbegong (Orectolobus ornatus).

 The following diagram shows the relationship between the spotted wobbegong and five other selected species in the genus Orectolobus: